Chapter 3: Automatic Differentiation

 3.4.4 BroadcastTo

-In an Ideal world all tensors would have the same shape.
-But in our world we would like to broadcast a matrix of shape (3,1) to (3,3).
+In an ideal world, all tensors would have the same shape.
+But in practice, we often need to broadcast a matrix of shape (3, 1) to (3, 3).

 $$\begin{bmatrix} a \\ b \\ c \end{bmatrix} \rightarrow \begin{bmatrix} a & a & a \\ b & b & b \\ c & c & c \end{bmatrix}$$